wallacelw/Competitive-programming/README.md

 - Fast IO & endl

+- Consider negative and null values.
+Check if default values used, such as (-1 or INF) can be valid values for the problem

 - Be very careful when copy pasting, check you've changed everything that needs changing

 - Be wary of special cases, and when you do define one, be very sure you've correctly identified the full extent of their implications